xtanh/ProStab/README.md

 [![Hydra](https://img.shields.io/badge/Hydra-1e90ff?logo=dropbox&logoColor=white)](https://github.com/facebookresearch/hydra)

 ## Acknowledgements
-We sincerely thank the SPURS team for open-sourcing their code and data to the community.
-ProStab is built upon the SPURS framework, and we are grateful to the SPURS team for providing invaluable constructive feedback and guidance throughout this work.
+We sincerely thank the SPURS team for open-sourcing their code and data to the community, and we are grateful to the SPURS team for providing invaluable constructive feedback and guidance throughout this work.

+ProStab project builds heavily off of SPURS, and the training pipeline, test pipeline, dataset, configs, baselines, and metrics implementation were adapted from SPURS

 ## Overview